Aseelalsaqer/reading-nots/reading03.md

 **Wireframe**
-* is a sketch or a plan how I want the screen appear using simple shapes to represnt the element on screen.
+* is a sketch or a plan how I want the screen appear using simple shapes to represent the element on screen.
-**Two Kinds of Wirefram:**
+**Two Kinds of Wireframe:**
 1. Hand draw sketch
 2. Digital Wireframe using (wirefram.cc) or xd...